robertjskelton/robertjskelton.github.io/_posts/2025-03-03-garage-remodel.markdown

 ![Garage Remodel](/images/garageremodel/14.jpg)

-And the final thing I did was to install a [rubber threshold seal](https://amzn.to/4h4VCKH), only needed 9 feet due to being a 1 car garage.
+And the final thing I did was to install a [rubber threshold seal](https://amzn.to/4h4VCKH), and only needed 9 feet due to being a 1 car garage.
 This involved measuring, marking, caulking, then letting it sit for a day to cure.
 This step is DEFINITELY needed - I thought I could go without it once my floors were redone, but the first week after completion, it rained.
-THe rain hit my garage door, then ran under the door, and I found a pretty big standing water spot in the morning.
+The rain hit my garage door, then ran under the door, and I found a pretty big puddle in the morning.
 This threshold keeps any water from making it under the door and prevents that issue.

 ![Garage Remodel](/images/garageremodel/8.jpg)